Best Phlebotomy Schools in Kansas

 Here’s how to get started and where to find the best phlebotomy schools in Kansas.

-Steps to Become a Phlebotomist in Kansas
+Steps to become a phlebotomist in Kansas

+1. Choose an accredited phlebotomy program.
 Look for schools recognized by national certification agencies like the National Healthcareer Association (NHA) or the American Society for Clinical Pathology (ASCP).

+2. Complete required training hours.
 Most programs include 40-60 hours in the classroom and 100+ hours of clinical work.

+3. Apply for certification testing.
 This usually involves passing a written exam and showing proof of hands‑on experience.

 4. Keep your CPR and safety training current.
+Many employers require ongoing education.

 Note: Kansas does not require a state-issued phlebotomy license.
 Certification requirements are set by employers and national agencies.

-What to Look for in a Kansas Phlebotomy Program
+What to look for in a Kansas Phlebotomy program

 When comparing schools, focus on: